Kuchisake-onna

 Kuchisake-onna (口裂け女) is a malevolent figure in Japanese urban legends and folklore.
 Described as the malicious spirit, or onryō, of a woman, she partially covers her face with a mask or other item and carries a pair of scissors, a knife, or some other sharp object.
-She is most often described as having long, straight, black hair, pale skin, and otherwise being considered beautiful (except for her scar).
+She is most often described as a tall woman of about 175–180 cm; however, some people believe she is up to 8 feet tall, having long, straight black hair, white hands, pale skin, and otherwise being considered beautiful (except for her scar).

 She has been described as a contemporary yōkai.

 According to popular legend, she asks potential victims if they think she is beautiful.
 If they respond with "no", she will either kill them with her long medical scissors on the spot or wait until nightfall and murder them in their sleep.
 If they say "yes", she will reveal that the corners of her mouth are slit from ear to ear, and she will then repeat her question.
 If the individual responds with "no", she will kill them with her weapon, and if they say "yes" hesitantly she will cut the corners of their mouth in such a way that resembles her own disfigurement.
-Methods that can be used to survive an encounter with Kuchisake-onna include answering her question by describing her appearance as "average", or by distracting her with money or hard candies.
+Methods that can be used to survive an encounter with Kuchisake-onna include answering her question by describing her appearance as "average".

 The Kuchisake-onna legend has been described as dating back to the 17th to 19th centuries, during Japan's Edo period.
-The story experienced a resurgence of awareness in 1970s Japan, when several newspapers and magazines reported on the legend and rumors surrounding it spread throughout the country, leading to young children being accompanied by groups of adults while walking home from school.
+The modern story of Kuchisake-onna originates from 1978 but only became popular in the summer of 1979, when several newspapers and magazines reported on the legend, and rumors surrounding it spread throughout the country, leading to young children being accompanied by groups of adults while walking home from school.

-The legend and its variations
+Legend and variations

 According to legend, Kuchisake-onna was a woman who was mutilated during her life, with her mouth being slit from ear to ear.
-In some versions of the story, Kuchisake-onna was the adulterous wife or a mistress of a samurai during her life.
-She grew lonely as the samurai would always be away from home fighting, because of this she would begin to have affairs with men around the town.
-When the samurai heard of this he was outraged.
+In the most common version of the story in Japan, her appearance came as a result of an attack by a jealous woman, often her sister, or a botched plastic surgery or dental procedure; in the West, the most common version says that Kuchisake-onna was the adulterous wife or a mistress of a samurai during her life.
+She grew lonely because the samurai was always away from home fighting, and began having affairs with men around the town.
+When the samurai heard of this, he was outraged.
 As punishment for her infidelity, her husband sliced the corners of her mouth from ear to ear.
-Other versions of the tale include that her mouth was mutilated during a medical or dental procedure, that she was mutilated by a woman who was jealous of her beauty, or that her mouth is filled with numerous sharp teeth.
+In still other versions, her mouth is filled with numerous sharp teeth.